Types, values and operations

 Casting base number types

-Casting between base type is explicit; the syntax is <name of desired type> of <argument>.
+Casting between base types is explicit; the syntax is <name of desired type> of <argument>.

 Type of argumentType of resultSemantic